 Broccoli – Grow the bundle of nutrients yourself

-Not necessarily popular with children, but high on the menu of nutrition-conscious adults.
-For good reason: broccoli is full of important nutrients.
-As microgreens they come to the table in concentrated form.
+Not necessarily popular with children, but high on the menu of health-conscious adults.
+For good reason: broccoli is packed with important nutrients.
+As a microgreen, these nutrients come to the table in concentrated form.

 How does it taste?

-In terms of taste , broccoli microgreens are more reserved greens.
-The delicate, subtle taste is slightly sweet.
+In terms of taste, broccoli microgreens are among the more subtle greens.
+The delicate, discreet taste is slightly sweet.

-One of the most nutrient-rich greens of all that goes perfectly with potato dishes, but also in your smoothie.
+One of the most nutritious greens, it's perfect with potato dishes, but also in your smoothie.

-Broccoli originally comes from Asia Minor and was initially only known in Italy.
+Broccoli originated in Asia Minor and was initially only known in Italy.
 In the 16th century, Caterina de' Medici, considered by many to be the mother of French cuisine, brought broccoli first to France and later to England.

-It owes its nickname “Italian asparagus” to the taste of the stalk, which is reminiscent of green asparagus.
-Broccoli is closely related to cauliflower, but beats it by far when it comes to nutrients.
+It owes its nickname "Italian asparagus" to the taste of the stem, which is reminiscent of green asparagus.
+Broccoli is closely related to cauliflower, but far surpasses it in terms of nutrients.

-A whole lot!
+A lot!
 In addition to plenty of vitamin C and calcium, broccoli contains biotin and manganese.
-A little nutritional miracle.
+A small nutrient marvel.

 Broccoli contains biotin, manganese and magnesium